brandonsimpson/docker_devbox/README.md

-# Katana Dev Team Docker Environment
+# Docker Dev PHP+Nginx Environment

-This package allows you to create a new docker machine, install our current development stack, link all required services together, and easily drop in new virtual host configurations for new sites.
+This package allows you to create a new docker machine, link all required services together, and easily drop in new virtual host configurations for new sites.

-**Goal**

-The goal is to have all of us running on the same development stack.
-If one of us needs a new version of software, we should all be able to install it via code by simply doing a `git pull` and `sh build.sh --rebuild` command to have the latest software required to continue development.

 **Requirements:**